upbound/docs/content/core-concepts/kcl/write-status-to-composite.md

 ## Write a status to the Composite Resource

 To write status to the Composite Resource associated with the composition function pipeline, capture the value of the composite resource to a local variable.
 Append information to the status of the XR.
-Return the patched XR as an item to be composed by the function.
+Return the patched XR as an item so it gets composed.

 Here's an example: